Bali is rated as one of the BEST travel destinations in the world and a holiday to this magical island should be at the top of your Bucket List!

-The Nusa Islands in Bali are three of the most beautiful and most adventurous islands I have explored to date and it’s a must-see destination on your Bali trip!
+The Nusa Islands in Bali are three of the most beautiful and adventurous islands that are not to be missed on your 2 week Bali itinerary!

-Whether you are an adrenaline junkie who loves the thrill of heights and cliff jumping or a laid back beachgoer who loves those sun-kissed hammock days and snorkeling the reefs, the Nusa Islands has something for everyone to enjoy on their 2 Week Bali Itinerary!
+Whether you are an adrenaline junkie who loves the thrill of heights and cliff jumping or a laid-back beachgoer who loves those sun-kissed hammock days and snorkeling the reefs, the Nusa Islands has something for everyone to enjoy on their Bali 2 week itinerary!

 HOW TO GET TO THE NUSA ISLANDS

-Ferries operate daily to Nusa Islands from Pemelisan Harbor in South East Bali.
-You can book the ferry online in advance to guarantee the lowest price.
+Ferries operate daily to Nusa Islands from Sanur Harbor in South East Bali.

 Get your ticket → Ferry from Bali to Nusa Islands

-Uluwatu is located on the Bukit Peninsula in Bali’s south and it is a must-see region on the famed Island of the Gods.
+Uluwatu is located on the Bukit Peninsula in Bali’s south and it’s a must-see region on the famed Island of Gods.

-I think it is safe to say the Bukit Peninsula is one of my favorite places to hang out and a must-do in Bali.
-I highly recommend spending the last couple of days of your 2 Week Bali Itinerary in Uluwatu.
+The Bukit Peninsula is one of my favorite places to hang out in Bali and I highly recommend spending the last couple of days of your 2 week Bali itinerary in Uluwatu.